Sport Development, Coaching and Fitness

 The Training and Fitness aspects of your course will enable you to carry out fitness tests, plan a training programme and analyse the results.

 You will be timetabled over four/five days with time to study independently and to take part in Enrichment based activities that run across College.
 Plus you will have your Wednesday afternoons free to be involved with one or more of the College teams.
-The course will include you working with lecturers, receiving different tasks and activities which will go towards assignments.
+The course will involve you working with lecturers and classmates, receiving different tasks and activities which will go towards assignments.
 Lecturers will always be available to support your learning and understanding of the assignments set.

 You’ll work through a continuous programme of assignments, class activities, practical tasks, discussions, presentations, written reports, voluntary work, organising events and coaching.
-Each assessment will be graded against the unit criteria and from there you’ll get an overall grade.
+Each assessment will be graded against the unit criteria and from there you’ll get an overall grade ranging from Pass, Merit and Distinction

 In the future you could pursue a career in sports coaching, sports management, sports development, the leisure industry or the public services.
 You could go to university to study a foundation degree, HND or degree programme which focuses on a specialist area of work.